-Depressive symptoms and impaired physical function are frequent and long-lasting after ALIDecember 9th, 2011 in Diseases, Conditions, Syndromes /
+Depressive symptoms and impaired physical function are frequent and long-lasting after ALIDecember 9, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Depressive symptoms and impaired physical function were common and long-lasting during the first two years following acute lung injury (ALI), according to a new study from Johns Hopkins University School of Medicine.
 Depressive symptoms were an independent risk factor for impaired physical function.